 To escape the tourist crowd, drive 33 miles north on Highway 163 to Valley of the Gods Bed and Breakfast, or even a few miles farther north to Desert Rose Inn in Bluff, Utah.
 Both accommodations make a great headquarters for visiting other sites in the area such as Valley of the Gods, Goosenecks State Park, Cedar Mesa, Natural Bridges National Monument, Canyon de Chelly and more.

 As I mentioned earlier, those choosing the Monument Valley self-guided tour must stay on the main road.
 The next time Alan and I visit the area, we’ll book a Navajo guide for a trip through Mystery Valley and perhaps a night of communing with nature while camping under the stars on Hunts Mesa.
 Although the scenery is stunning in its own right, the real meaning of a trip to Monument Valley comes when one learns about the culture and history from the Navajo point of view.

-I have included an Amazon Link to the movies mentioned in this article.
+Disclosure: I have included affiliate links for your convenience.
 However My Itchy Travel Feet does receive a small percentage for purchases made at Amazon.com.